hi10-b/Todo/README.md

 ---
-A personal project created through curiousity inorder to learn REACT.
+A personal project created through curiosity inorder to learn REACT.
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).